pabloparada/course-conclusion/README.md

 # course-conclusion
-Undergraduate project and papers about functional data structures implemented in Java 8.
+Undergraduate project and papers about functional structures (monads, functors and arrows) implemented in Java 8.